uvarc/rc-website/content/userinfo/howtos/general/redis.md

 redis.uvarc.io
 ```

-To work with Redis from the command-line, load the `redis-cli`:
+To work with Redis from the command-line, use the `redis-cli`.
+In Rivanna, this is a module:
 ```
 $  module load redis-cli
 ```